-“One learning algorithm” hypothesizes that human intelligence may be due to one learning algorithm.
+“One learning algorithm” hypothesizes that human intelligence is due to a single learning algorithm.
 Unfortunately, we are not there yet.
 Machine Learning (ML) starts from many disciplines and there are a lot of concepts to learn.
-Sometimes these concepts are explained with too much abstraction or on the contrary, too little substance.
-In this series, we summarize the fundamental like the information theory, probability, and distribution.
-We will look into some fundamental algorithms including Bayes inference, Expectation-maximization Algorithm, Naïve Bayes Theorem, Markov Chain, Hidden Markov Model, Matrix factorization, PCA, Moore-Penrose Pseudoinverse, Statistical Significance, etc...
-However, to shorten the length of the article, we assume that you have basic exposure to ML.
-If you have problems following the material, I suggest the section at the end for some ML learning resources.
-The articles are long.
-Feel free to skip some sections based on your level of knowledge and interests, in particular in the beginning.
+In this ML article, we will study the fundamentals like information theory, probability, distribution, Bayesian inference, PCA, Statistical Significance, etc … In later articles, we will look into ML algorithms.
+However, to shorten the length of this ML series, we assume that you have basic exposure to ML.
+If you have problems following the material, I will suggest some good ML learning resources at the end of the article.
+There is a lot of materials in each article, some are easy and some are very hard.
+Feel free to skip some sections based on your level of knowledge and interests.

-For example, if a coin is biased and shows heads all the time, the events are predictable and we know nothing new.
+For example, if a coin shows heads all the time, the events are predictable and we know nothing new.
 Therefore, the information content is zero.
-If the coin is unbiased, the probability distribution is uniform and what exactly happened is most unpredictable.
-The information content is the highest.
-Take a second to digest it, it may be at odds with your concept of information.
+If the coin is unbiased, the probability distribution is uniform and is most unpredictable on whether it will be head or tail next.
+Therefore, the information content is the highest.
+Take a second to digest it.
 In particular, uniform distribution leads to the highest content.

-In computer science, we view the information content as the number of bits to encode the information most efficiently.
+In computer science, the information content can also be viewed as the number of bits to encode the information most efficiently.
 Utilizing the event frequency, the optimal encoding scheme will be

 0b0 for head and

 0b1for tail in a fair coin (or vice versa).
-For our discussion here, our log is in base 2.
-Therefore, the information content for head or tail in flipping a fair coin is -log₂(½) = 1. i.e. we gain 1-bit of information when we flip the coin once.
+For our discussion, we use base 2 for the log.
+Therefore, the information content for a fair coin flipping is -log₂(½) = 1. i.e. we gain 1-bit of information when we flip the coin once.

-Entropy H measures the expected information content of a random variable according to its data distribution.
-To calculate the value, we sum up all information content with a weight equals to its occurrence probability.
+Entropy H measures the expected information content of a random variable.
+To calculate the value, we sum up all information content with a weight equals to its occurrence frequency.

 For example, in flipping a fair coin, P(X=head)=½ and P(X=tail)=½.
 Its entropy equals

 The average content is one bit.
-We use an average of one bit to encode an event.
+That is, we need an average of one bit to encode an event.

 Cross-entropy H(P, Q) measures the expected number of bits to encode X with distribution P using an encoding scheme targeted for distribution Q.

-KL-divergence measures the difference between two distributions P and Q — one for the ground truth and the other for the predictions made by our model.
+KL-divergence measures the difference between two distributions P and Q.

-It measures the inefficiency of representing P with encoding scheme Q. However, entropy is not a function of the model parameters.
-Therefore, optimizing KL divergence w.r.t. model parameters is the same as optimizing cross-entropy.
+Since entropy does not change on how we model it, optimizing KL divergence w.r.t. model parameters is the same as optimizing cross-entropy.

 KL(p, q) ≥ 0